-As a result, 2,167,198 shares of Legacy Velo3D Series A redeemable convertible preferred stock, 1,999,348 shares of Legacy Velo3D Series B redeemable convertible preferred stock and 289,702 shares of Legacy Velo3D Series C redeemable convertible preferred stock were converted into 1,210,513 shares of Legacy Velo3D common stock.
+As a result, 2,167,198 shares of Legacy Velo3D Series A redeemable convertible preferred stock, 1,999,348 shares of Legacy Velo3D Series B redeemable convertible preferred stock and 289,702 shares of Legacy Velo3D Series C redeemable convertible preferred stock were converted into1,210,513 shares of Legacy Velo3D common stock.
 The carrying value of the converted shares of the redeemable convertible preferred stock is \$13.3 million, whereas the fair value of the shares of common stock issued in the conversion was \$0.2 million.
-Because the fair value of the consideration transferred (i.e., the fair value of the shares of common stock issued) was less than the carrying amount of the shares of the redeemable converted into the Company recognized an extinguishment of the redeemable convertible preferred stock converted in the amount of \$13.1 million.
-The \$13.1 million was a deemed capital contribution to the holders of the Company's common stock that was a decrease to the net loss attributable to convertible preferred stock, and a decrease of \$13.1 million to redeemable convertible preferred stock, and a corresponding increase of \$0.2 million in additional paid-in capital and a decrease of \$13.1 million in accumulated deficit.
+Because the fair value of the consideration transferred (i.e., the fair value of the shares of common stock issued) was less than the carrying amount of the shares of the redeemable convertible preferred stock converted in the amount of \$13.1 million.
+The \$13.1 million was a deemed capital contribution to the holders of the Company's common stock that was a decrease to the net loss attributable to common stockholders and a decrease to accumulated deficit.
+Accordingly, the Company recorded a decrease of \$13.3 million to redeemable convertible preferred stock, and a corresponding increase of \$0.2 million in additional paid-in capital and a decrease of \$13.1 million in accumulated deficit.